jaegertracing/jaeger-vscode/README.md

 * Observability: Show Jaeger UI [jaeger.ui]

-This command will open a browser to show the Jaeger UI.
-If the _auchenberg.vscode-browser-preview_ Browser Preview extension (by Kenneth Auchenberg) is installed, the UI will be displayed using the internal browser.
-Otherwise it will be displayed in the default browser.
+This command will open a web view to show the Jaeger UI.

 * Observability: Stop Jaeger [jaeger.stop]